 These jobs are linked but distinct.
 Cloud architects oversee a company's cloud computing strategy.
 They design systems and develop standards to ensure that applications work together seamlessly in the cloud.
 Similarly, cloud engineers implement, manage, and support cloud systems, and they build the connections that link cloud applications.

-Gartner predicts that spending on cloud software will increase more than 22 percent this year, compared with 6 percent growth for all other forms of software.
+Gartner predicts that spending on cloud software will increase more than 18% in 2021.
 As businesses shift their IT systems to the cloud, experienced cloud architects and engineers are in high demand—and organizations are struggling to find qualified candidates.

 As a cybersecurity professional, you'll quickly earn a six-figure salary while battling cybercriminals.
 With a bachelor's or master's degree in cybersecurity and information assurance, you'll possess the skills and expertise needed to probe IT systems for weaknesses and protect them from attacks.
 You'll also receive industry certifications that will propel you to the top of the applicant pool for any cybersecurity position.

 Software developers design and build the applications that allow people to do specific tasks on a computer or mobile device.
-App developers are especially in-demand right now; the Bureau of Labor Statistics says it's among the 10 fastest-growing careers in the U.S. and projects the field to grow 31 percent by 2026.
+App developers are especially in-demand right now; the Bureau of Labor Statistics projects the field to grow 22% by the year 2029.

 As data, networks, organizations, and systems grow in complexity, so do the problems that arise from them.
 Existing technologies are not always up to the task of solving these problems, so there is a large and fast-growing need for experts who can develop new hardware, software, and other tools to tackle them.